oaiiae/flag/README.md

 tag: [foo bar]
 ```

-Alternatively, the `Registerer` provides an interface analogous to `flag.FlagSet` simplifying registration for common types and allowing to map environment variables:
+Alternatively, the `RegistererFunc` provides an interface analogous to `flag.FlagSet` simplifying registration for common types and allowing to map environment variables:

 ```go
 func main() {